 AJ joined Watsi on March 12th, 2013.
-Seven years ago, AJ joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, AJ joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 AJ's most recent donation traveled 8,600 miles to support Sa, a 36-year-old from Thailand, to fund ovarian cancer treatment.

 AJ has funded healthcare for 125 patients in 13 countries.